r. Provisions and contingencies

 Initial Recognition:

 At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of profit and loss.

 Subsequent measurement:

-in the other comprehensive income (OCI).
+Financial assets at fair value through other comprehensive income are carried at fair value at each reporting date.
+Fair value changes are recognized in the other comprehensive income (OCI).
 However, the company recognizes interest income, impairment losses and reversals and foreign exchange gain or loss in the statement of profit and loss.
-On derecognition of the financial asset other than equity instruments, cumulative gain or loss previously recognised in OCI is reclassified to statement of profit and loss.
+On derecognition of the financial asset other than equity instruments, cumulative gain or loss previously recognised in OCI is reclassified to the statement of profit and loss.

-Any financial asset that does not meet the criteria for classification as at amortized cost or as financial assets at fair value through other comprehensive income, is classified as financial assets at fair value through profit or loss.
+Any financial asset that does not meet the criteria for classification as at amortised cost or as financial assets at fair value through other comprehensive income, is classified as financial assets at fair value through profit or loss.
 Financial assets at fair value through profit or loss are fair valued at each reporting date with all the changes recognized in the statement of profit and loss.

 Equity investments